 Make sure that you activated the NICs for the installer to be able to detect and automatically configure the heartbeat links.
+Skip to step 8.

 Note: Option 5 is not available when the configuration is a single node configuration.

 If you chose option 1, enter the network interface card details for the private heartbeat links.